NOT A WHOLE ONE, BUT YOU CAN CERTAINLY MANAGE A 3D PRINTED BEAK

 The first stage was to take photos of Gigi’s beak, which were converted into a 3D model using a custom Blender plugin.
 A model of a normal macaw beak was then added, and the two altered to create the design for a prosthetic that could be fitted over Gigi’s natural beak, which was trimmed to create a secure base.
 That was then printed from titanium powder, using laser sintering.
 The end result was a solid, light but immensely strong replica beak, complete with nostrils and screw holes.

-On 18 February Gigi’s new beak was fitted at Sau Paolo’s Animal Care Centre.
+On 18 February Gigi’s new 3D printed beak was fitted at Sau Paolo’s Animal Care Centre.
 Her deformed beak was shaped to match the 3D model, then the titanium one was mounted on it with bone cement and orthopaedic screws.
 Just 48 hours later the macaw was already adapting well to having a fully working beak for the first time in years.

 Gigi’s titanium prosthetic is well out of reach of a home 3D printer, but many other animals have been helped with parts any modern printer can make.
 As well as the toucan bill there’s Fred the tortoise, whose shell was damaged in a forest fire.
 She’s now living happily in a custom-printed PLA one.
 Several cat and dog amputees have been fitted with printed pet wheelchairs or prosthetics.
 As the technology develops even more animals will benefit from custom printed items.